ababaiem/AdventofCode2020/README.md

-# Advent of Code 2020
+# Advent of Code

-## My solutions to the problems
+## My solutions to the problems of Advent

-I'll be using this opportunity to learn Javascript.
+I'll be using this opportunity to learn Javascript/Python/Haskell/...